An interesting morning at the National Audit Office in Tallinn

-On the last day of our one-week study trip, we got the opportunity to visit the Estonian National Audit Office, in short, the NAO.
-In Estonian, it translates to “riigikontroll” the name itself holds the word “control” which implies that the NAO acts as an inspection institution of the government and other public institutions in Estonia.
-It is an independent branch of the government which is primarily responsible for monitoring the government’s spending in the public sector without any irregularities.
-In fact, this office also checks if the taxpayers´ money is being used according to the 3E´s (economic, efficient, effective).
+On the last day of our one-week study trip, we got the opportunity to visit the Estonian National Audit Office (NAO).
+In Estonian, it translates to “Riigikontroll” the name itself holds the word “control” which implies that the NAO acts as an oversight institution of the government and other public sector entities in Estonia.
+It is an independent unit, which is primarily responsible for evaluating the government’s budget implementation.
+In addition, the NAO also checks if taxpayers’ money spent economically, efficiently and effectively (/ following the 3E principle of public finance).
+Most countries in the world have such an oversight actor.
+However, in Estonia it’s special to see that this institution audits the federal state as well as the local governments.

-After getting a good rest in our Airbnb, we met our colleges in the heart of the city.
-Although the weather wasn’t sunny, we were still excited to see the Office and meet the officers working there.
-Before getting into the Office, we briefed our colleagues about the institution and its unique role in the Estonian public sector.
-We were heartily welcomed by Krislin Kivi, Head of International Relations and Janus an experienced auditor.
-From there they took us straight to the presentation.
+After getting a good rest in our Airbnb apartment, we met our colleges in the heart of the oldtown.
+Before our visit and entering the NAO, we briefed our colleagues about the institution and its unique role in the Estonian public sector.
+We were heartily welcomed by Krislin Kivi, Head of International Relations, and Janus, a senior auditor.

 Krislin started off explaining to us the legal basis of the NAO, which is protected by the Estonian constitution and the National Audit Office Act itself.
-The operating chief officer is called the “Auditor General”, who is proposed by the president of the republic and elected by the Estonian parliament for five years.
-Since 2018, Janar Holm has been running the Office, now in his second office term.
+The operating chief officer is called the “Auditor General”, who is proposed by the president of the republic and elected by the Estonian parliament for a five-year term.
+Since 2018, Janar Holm has been serving as auditor general and he is now in his second term.
 We observed that the Auditor General has a rather short term of office compared to other countries like Germany, where the corresponding mandate is given for a period of twelve years.

 Krislin explained that the number of NAO staff members encompasses 80 employees, out of which 65 are engaged in auditing activities.
-NAO is a Westminster type of institution that operates with an annual budget of roughly 5 million Euros.
-The term “Westminster” refers to the nature of the institution, they report their findings to Parliament and give recommendations to the legislature which are by nature not legally binding, as our mentor Pascal Horni explains during our joint debriefing.
+The NAO is a Westminster type of Supreme Audit Institution (SAI) and operates with an annual budget of roughly 5 million Euros.
+The term “Westminster” refers to the nature and organization of the institution and they report their findings directly to the parliament (legislative) and give recommendations, which are however legally not binding, as our lecturer Pascal Horni highlighted during our joint debriefing after the visit.

 The second part of the presentation provided us an in-depth insight into Performance Auditing and Stakeholder Communication, which was conducted by Janus.